SoftengPoliTo/generate-ci/README.md

-# ci-generate
+# generate-ci

 [![Actions Status][actions badge]][actions]
 [![CodeCov][codecov badge]][codecov]
 [![LICENSE][license badge]][license]
 [![dependency status][status badge]][status]

-This tool generates either new projects for some build systems or configuration files for some Continuous Integration systems with the use of templates.
+This library generates specific build systems or Continuous Integration configuration files with the use of templates.

-The templates define the layout of a project while its data are inserted at runtime.
+Templates define a project layout while its data is inserted at runtime.

-Each template contains all necessary files to build a project through a build system, in addition to Continuous Integration and Docker files to run tests and create safe containers.
+Each template can be:
+- A configuration file needed to build a project
+- A file needed to set up a Continuous Integration system
+- A `Dockerfile` used to create a docker image

 ## Supported build systems

+We support the most common build systems and we have set up a code structure which allows to add more of them with simplicity just modifying determined files.
+We will call this build systems with the term `toolchain`.

 | Build system | Languages | Project template | CI style checks | CI build | CI test | CI coverage upload | CI static analysis | CI dynamic analisys | CI license checks |
 | - | - | - | - | - | - | - | - | - | - |